BenjaminPelletier/CarND-Traffic-Sign-Classifier-Project/README.md

 The fourth and firth signs may be difficult to classify because they both look very similar with a predominantly black figure in the middle of a triangular sign.
 The black figures are only subtly different from each other and might easily be confused but for a very small number of pixels.

-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction:

 ![Prediction results][image6]

+In this particular training session, the model was able to correctly guess all 5 traffic signs which is consistent with the ~94% test accuracy.
+All 5 images were classified with an extremely high degree of confidence and only 1 of the images had less than 99.9% confidence.

-In this particular training session, the model was able to correctly guess 4 of the 5 traffic signs giving an accuracy of 80%.
+In a previous training session (nearly identical model, just different random seed), the model was able to correctly guess 4 of the 5 traffic signs giving an accuracy of 80%.
 This is substantially below the test set accuracy of around 94%.
 This could simply be due to a small sample size and therefore insufficient statistical significance of the difference between 80% and 94%, but I have run the entire training process a few different times (for other reasons) and observed that the accuracy on these 5 images varies substantially.
 I observed one run where all 5 images where classified correctly to very high confidence, runs where the incorrect image was the 60 kph (misclassified as 50 or 80), and a run where both the fourth and fifth images were both classified as general caution.

 I believe this suggests that my model is still overfitting on the training data, and there are many possible ways in which this overfit may occur.
 Going back and revising my network to improve on the test sets (these 5 images and the original test set) would be cheating however because then I would essentially be fitting to the test data.

-####3.
-Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
+#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 8th cell of the Ipython notebook (single prediction) and 10th cell (top 5 predictions).
+The code for making predictions on my final model is located in the 9th cell of the Ipython notebook (single prediction) and 11th cell (top 5 predictions).
 Here are the top 5 predictions for each image, along with the probability of each prediction:

 ![Top 5 predictions][image7]

-The model is exceedingly certain about all of its top predictions, except for the speed limit.
+The model is exceedingly certain about all of its top predictions.

+In a previous training session, I obtained similar results, except for the speed limit.
 In that case, it was very sure of its top 2 possibilities, but was uncertain between them and ended up picking the incorrect option.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
-####1.
-Discuss the visual output of your trained network's feature maps.
+#### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+Here is a visualization of the activations of my first convolutional layer for the 5 images shown above:

+![Response of first conv layer][image8]

+The characteristics the first convolutional layer seems to have ended up deciding were important were, corresponding to the indices shown above:

+* Vertical edges
+* Edges running northeast to southwest
+* Edges running northwest to southeast
+* Horizontal edges
+* Seems to trigger on dark areas surrounded by lighter borders
+* Appears to be edges that are slightly NW of horizontal, but it's not clear